-There are several options for handling your 401(k) rollover in Manchester, MO, and oftentimes it takes sound financial planning and advising to know which option is best for you.
-Correct Capital is a privately owned, independent advisory firm with fiduciary advisors.
-This means any advice we give is based on what we believe is best for your financial needs.
+There are a few different ways to handle your 401(k) rollover in Manchester, MO, and oftentimes it takes trustworthy financial planning and a savvy financial advisor to know how to best deal with your savings.
+Correct Capital is an independent advisory firm whose advisors hold themselves to the fiduciary standard.
+This means we work in your best interest to make sure your money is working for you as you want it to.
 Our business is built on trust and your confidence that we’ll do what’s best for you.
-We offer objective, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
+We offer unbiased, expert advice, and will never try to convince you of something we don’t believe in ourselves.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in Manchester, MO.

-If you have over $5,000 invested in your 401(k), the majority of Manchester, MO companies allow you to keep your accrued savings in their plan.
+If you have over $5,000 invested in your 401(k), many Manchester, MO companies allow you to keep your retirement savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
 Many people in Manchester, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
-In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
+In this case, it may make sense to not roll over your 401(k), and to keep the savings where they are.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
 Additionally, per federal law, 401(k)s are generally protected against claims by creditors.
-If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to roll over the funds any time you’d like.
+If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to transfer the funds whenever you’d like.

-However, it is important to note that keeping your old 401(k) means you can no longer make contributions to it, which may have an effect on your retirement planning.
-After the age of 72, you will be required to take out “required minimum distributions” from those 401(k) accounts you have at old employers.
-It can also be complicated to manage several different retirement plans.
+However, it is important to note that keeping your old 401(k) means you can no longer make contributions to it, which may have an impact on your retirement planning.
+After the age of 72, you will be required to withdraw “required minimum distributions” from those 401(k) accounts you have at old employers.
+It can also be daunting to oversee several different retirement plans with several different recordkeepers.
 Withdrawal options can be limited and large amounts of your money will be withheld.
 You would not be able to take out a 401(k) loan.
-Correct Capital can help you choose whether you should stay with your old 401(k) or not.
+Correct Capital's retirement consultants can help you understand if sticking with your old 401(k) is right for you.

-If your new employer in Manchester, MO also offers a 401(k), most employers will let you roll over your 401(k) assets to their plan.
-This might be the best option if you prefer the new plan’s options to your previous plan’s, including lower fees, better investment options, opportunities, advice, or loan options.
-Also, required minimum distributions may be delayed even after you turn 72 if you are still working.
+If your new position in Manchester, MO also offers a 401(k), most employers will permit you to roll over your 401(k) funds to their plan.
+You may consider this if the new plan’s features are preferable to the previous plan’s, including lower fees, better investment options, opportunities, guidance, or loan options.
+Also, you will not be required to withdraw required minimum distributions after you turn 72 as long as you are still in the workforce.

-If you have company stock in your previous 401(k) portfolio, you may have special financial planning needs when rolling over your 401(k) to a new employer.
+If the benefits with your previous 401(k) included company stock, you may require special financial planning needs when rolling over your 401(k) to a new employer.
 The 401(k) plan with your new employer may also contain higher fees or less diverse investment options.
-A trustworthy financial advisor will help you decide if your personal needs dictate that 401(k) rollover or keeping your funds in your previous plan is best for you.
+An experienced financial advisor will help you decide if a 401(k) rollover or sticking with your previous plan is right for you.

-IRA stands for Individual Retirement Account.
-A Rollover IRA is an account opened to move money from a previousemployer’s 401(k).
-If you already have an IRA, you can consider transferring the savings there for your 401(k) rollover.
-Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
+IRA is an abbreviation for Individual Retirement Account.
+A Rollover IRA is an account opened to move funds from a previous employer’s 401(k).
+If you’ve already opened an IRA, you can consider moving the savings there for your 401(k) rollover.
+Depending on which type of 401(k) you were contributing to, you may roll money to a Traditional or a Roth IRA.
 This way, the tax status of the money you already invested is not affected.

-Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible.
-Your pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
+Money deposited into a Traditional IRA are considered to be pre-tax money. the pre-tax money you paid into your 401(k) is likely to be rolled over into this account.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-When you turn 72, you will be obligated to take out required minimum distributions regardless of your status in the workforce.
+Once you turn 72, you will be required to take out required minimum distributions regardless of your status in the workforce.

-Contributions to Roth IRAs are made with money you already paid taxes on, so you’ll need to wait until the money is withdrawn to see a tax benefit.
-The benefit is that the money grows tax-free.
-Money you contributed to a Roth 401(k) account is typically rolled into a Roth IRA.
+Contributions to Roth IRAs are made with after-tax money, so there is no immediate tax benefit.
+The benefit is that you do not pay taxes when you withdraw the money.
+Money you contributed to a Roth 401(k) account is likely to be rolled into a Roth IRA.
 At any time you can take out the contributions you make without having to pay taxes, and you will not pay taxes on your earnings if you are 59 ½ years old and wait at least 5 years to withdraw any funds.
-Contrary to Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.
+Unlike Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.

-You can open an IRA with many banks or any brokerage firm in Manchester, MO, however many of them vary when it comes to fees or other expenses.
-Our team of financial advisors at Correct Capital will help you find the best fit for you.
+You can start an IRA account with many banks or any brokerage firm in Manchester, MO, however many of them vary when it comes to fees or other expenses.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find one that suits your needs.